Epidemic models in measure spaces: persistence, concentration and oscillations: Abstract

 \section{Abstract}

-We investigate the competitive exclusion principle in the case of a continuously distributed initial population.
-We introduce an ordinary differential equations model of species competing for a single resource, whose efficiency is encoded by a continuous variable (the ``trait variable'') living in a Euclidean space.
-The differential equation is solved in a measure space to allow the observation of the natural concentration of the species distribution on specific traits.
-We show the concentration of the distribution on the maximizing set of the fitness function in the sense of the Kantorovitch-Rubinstein metric.
-In the case when the initial weight of the maximizing set is positive, we give a precise description of the convergence of the orbit, including a formula for the asymptotic distribution.
+We investigate the long-time dynamics of a SIR epidemic model in the case of a population of pathogens infecting a homogeneous host population.
+The pathogen population is structured by a genotypic variable.
+When the initial mass of the maximal fitness set is positive, we give a precise description of the convergence of the orbit, including a formula for the asymptotic distribution.
 We also investigate precisely the case of a finite number of regular global maxima and show that the initial distribution may have an influence on the support of the eventual distribution.
-In particular, the natural process of competition is not always selecting a unique species, as it would be predicted by the competitive exclusion principle, but several species may coexist as long as they maximize the fitness function.
+In particular, the natural process of competition is not always selecting a unique species, but several species may coexist as long as they maximize the fitness function.
 In many cases it is possible to compute the eventual distribution of the surviving competitors.
-In some configurations, species that maximize the fitness may still get extinct depending on the shape of the initial distribution and on an other parameter of the model, and we provide a way to characterize when this unexpected extinction happens.
+In some configurations, species that maximize the fitness may still get extinct depending on the shape of the initial distribution and some other parameter of the model, and we provide a way to characterize when this unexpected extinction happens.
+Finally, we provide an example of a pathological situation in which the distribution never reaches a stationary distribution but oscillates forever around the set of fitness maxima.